 Featuring: Hannah Gross, Marija Kovačević, Alessandro Magania, Madison Mayer, Erin Mullin, Nicolás Noreña and Timothy Scott.

-Music by: Marija Kovačević and Ethan Philbrick
+Music by: Marija Kovačević

 LAPA is a mesmerizing language machine for the theater following Landman’s journey to pluck a newly formed star called Agam The Swan: “whoever tears down this star may choose to be freed from dreaming.”
 Treating language with the material curiosity of early abstract artists LAPA exposes the border of language and sound, of poetry and meaning.
 The Million Underscores stage this genre-bending work, modulating between visual composition, soundscape, performance, and choreography, to emphasize the distance between words, objects, sound, and the body.
 Amidst Industrialization, the human ability to reach beyond the terrestrial, and a decrepit heaven, LAPA is a ballad for the end of dreaming.

-At The Brick Theater
+The Brick Theater August 9

 directed by: Nicolas Noreña